 - If a driver takes a child to school in order to prevent the child from having to walk to school in a rain storm and the driver obeys all the traffic regulations, the driver is acting both ethically (he is helping the child) and legally (he is obeying the traffic regulations).
 This scenario is representative of situation a.). - If a driver exceeds the speed limit in order to timeously get a severely ill child to a hospital, the driver's action may be both illegal (because he is exceeding the speed limit) and ethical (because he is attempting to save the child's life).
 This scenario is representative of situation b.). - If a driver has a severely ill child who needs immediate medical attention with him in a vehicle as passenger and the driver chooses to stay within the speed limit in order to protect himself from getting into trouble with the law, instead of attempting to save the child's life by exceeding the speed limit to get the child to a hospital as soon as possible, the driver's action may be both legal (he stayed within the speed limit) and unethical (he chose his own "safety" over the child's life).
-This scenario is representative of situation c.). - If a driver is exceeding the speed limit on a busy road just for a thrill, the driver is acting both illegally (he is exceeding the speed limit) and topic.
-13 Refer to Lubbe (2013, pp. 131 - 132) for more information on this topic.
+This scenario is representative of situation c.). - If a driver is exceeding the speed limit on a busy road just for a thrill, the driver is acting both illegally (he is exceeding the speed limit) and on this topic.

-$^{^{12}}$ Refer to Lubbe (2013, pp.34 - 37) for more detail on this topic.

-unethically (he is endangering the lives of his fellow road users).
+&lt;sup>12 Refer to Lubbe (2013, pp.34 - 37) for more detail on this topic.
+Refer to Lubbe (2013, pp. 131 - 132) for more information unethically (he is endangering the lives of his fellow road users).
 This scenario is representative of situation d.).